in

 What Are Soapstone Tiles

 Usually, soapstone floor tiles are combined with some nifty in-floor radiant heating system.
 This can turn out to warm the house space very efficiently.
-But apart from that, there are so many other things one ought to know about soapstone tiles.
+But apart from that, one ought to know so many other things about soapstone tiles.

 Soapstone tiles also make for excellent choices for wet spaces in the house.
 It may be in the bathrooms, in the pool area, in the outdoor spaces; or relatively any space out there that has the tendency to get wet and slippery.